akka/alpakka/CONTRIBUTING.md

 Follow these guidelines when creating public commits and writing commit messages.

-1. If your work spans multiple local commits (for example; if you do safe point commits while working in a feature branch or work in a branch for long time doing merges/rebases etc.) then please do not commit it all but rewrite the history by squashing the commits into a single big commit which you write a good commit message for (like discussed in the following sections).
-For more info read this article: [Git Workflow](http://sandofsky.com/blog/git-workflow.html).
-Every commit should be able to be used in isolation, cherry picked etc.

-2. First line should be a descriptive sentence what the commit is doing, including the ticket number.
-It should be possible to fully understand what the commit does—but not necessarily how it does it—by just reading this single line.
+1. First line should be a descriptive sentence what the commit is doing.
+It should be possible to fully understand what the commit does — but not necessarily how it does it — by just reading this single line.
 We follow the “imperative present tense” style for commit messages ([more info here](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)).

    It is **not ok** to only list the ticket number, type "minor fix" or similar.
    If the commit is a small fix, then you are done.
 If not, go to 3.

-3. Following the single line description should be a blank line followed by an enumerated list with the details of the commit.
+1. Following the single line description should be a blank line followed by an enumerated list with the details of the commit.

-4. Add keywords for your commit (depending on the degree of automation we reach, the list may change over time):
+1. Add keywords for your commit (depending on the degree of automation we reach, the list may change over time):
     * ``Review by @gituser`` - if you want to notify someone on the team.
 The others can, and are encouraged to participate.

 Example: